 - Fresh parsley

-This recipe sticks to basic white button mushrooms, but baby bella, portabello, shiitake, and oyster mushrooms would also be delicious.
+This recipe uses basic white button mushrooms, but baby bella, portabello, shiitake, and oyster mushrooms would also be delicious.
 Play around with different types until you discover a favorite!

 Clean the mushrooms with a damp towel, cutting the ends as necessary.